Kerberos-Based SSO with Apache10 August 2006

 conf.ddirectory in its own file (my installation of mod_auth_kerb created an

-Substitute the correct values for the KrbAuthRealms directive (your Kerberos realm name will be your Active Directory domain name in UPPERCASE) and the location and name of the keytab.
-(We’ll copy the keytab over shortly.)
+conf.d).
+You’ll need to substitute the correct values for the KrbAuthRealms directive (which should be your Active Directory domain name in UPPERCASE) and the location and name of your keytab (which you’ll copy over in the next step):

 ktpass.exeearlier.
 SFTP or SCP are good candidates.
 Once the file has been copied over, rename it and place it in the right location, as specified in the configuration entered above.